What is IRS Form 944?

 - You're an agricultural employer

-If you believe you should be eligible for Form 944, you can contact the IRS to request the change.
-Additionally, if you've exceeded the $1,000 limit and were told to file the form by the IRS, you must continue to file Form 944 until told otherwise in writing.
+Additionally, suppose you've exceeded the $1,000 limit and were told to file the form by the IRS.
+In that case, you must continue to file Form 944 until told otherwise in writing.

-Determining which form to file is essential for ensuring you're making tax deposits on time and aren't subject to late filing penalties.
+Determining which form to file is essential for ensuring you make tax deposits on time and aren't subject to late filing penalties.

 Do I have to file Form 944 if I have no employees?

-Yes, you must file Form 944 if the IRS has notified you in writing that you must submit one—even if you have no employees.
-In this case, you'll fill out the form to the best of your ability, skipping over the sections that apply to withheld wages.
+Yes, but only if the IRS has notified you in writing that you must submit one.
+In this case, you'll fill out the form to the best of your ability, entering a “0” in applicable sections that apply to withheld wages.
+If you haven’t received notice from the IRS and don’t have any employees, you don’t need to file Form 944.

 How to file Form 944

-Now that we've covered what Form 944 is, let's discuss the tax filing process.
-The IRS offers a complete how-to on its instructions1 page.
+Now that we've covered what Form 944 is, let's discuss the tax filing process using step-by-step instructions.
+The IRS also offers a complete how-to on its instructions1 page.
 You can find the current version2 of the form on the IRS website.

 1. Gather payroll forms and fill in your primary business information